 General Licences - Scotland

 General licences in Scotland are currently issued by NatureScot (formerly Scottish Natural Heritage).
 You don’t need to apply to use a general licence, but you are required by law to abide by their terms and conditions.

-If you control pest species under general licences in Scotland, you need to be aware that the current licences issued by NatureScot will expire on 31 March 2020.
+The current general licences issued by NatureScot will expire on 31 December 2020.
 This covers the following licences:

 - GL 01/2020: To kill or take certain birds for the conservation of wild birds.